-1. Switch the engine OFF and ensure that the chain has stopped rotating.
-2. Remove the chain drive cover nut (D), and remove the cover (C).
+1. Remove the battery from the tool.
+2. Loosen the chain drive cover lock nut (D) slightly, then rotate the tension adjustment ring (E) to slacken the chain.
+Fully unscrew the nut and remove the cover (F).
 Be careful to prevent the chain bar falling out.
-3. Lift the chain bar (H) so it is clear of the tensioner spigot (E) and chain drive cover stud (F).
-4. Carefully extract the saw chain (G) from the chain bar groove and chain drive gear (I), then remove the saw chain.
-5. Remove any sawdust, wood particles, dirt etc from the chain drive cover, tension adjustment mechanism and threads (J) - it is easy to damage the threads if adjustment is attempted on a dirty mechanism.
+3. Carefully extract the saw chain (G) from the chain bar (H) groove and drive gear, then remove the chain and chain bar.
+4. Clean away any sawdust, wood particles, dirt etc from the chain drive cover, lock nut, tension adjustment mechanism etc.